 The Company considers the expected benefit payments on a plan-by-plan basis when setting assumed discount rates.
 As a result, the Company uses different discount rates for each plan depending on the plan jurisdiction, the demographics of participants and the expected timing of benefit payments.
 For the U.S. pension and postretirement plans, the Company uses a discount rate provided by an independent third party calculated based on an appropriate mix of high quality bonds.
 For the non-U.S. pension and postretirement plans, the Company consistently uses the relevant country specific benchmark indices for determining the various discount rates.
 The Company's discount rate on U.S. pension plans was 4.40% and 4.35% at September 30, 2015 and 2014, respectively.
+The Company's discount rate on U.S. postretirement plans was 3.75% and 4.35% at September 30, 2015 and 2014, respectively.
 The Company's weighted average discount rate on non-U.S. plans was 3.15% and 3.00% at September 30, 2015 and 2014, respectively.

 At September 30, 2015, the Company changed the method used to estimate the service and interest components of net periodic benefit cost for pension and other postretirement benefits for plans that utilize a yield curve approach.
 This change compared to the previous method will result in different service and interest components of net periodic benefit cost (credit) in future periods.
 Historically, the Company estimated these service and interest cost components utilizing a single weighted-average discount rate derived from the yield curve used to measure the benefit obligation at the beginning of the period.
 The Company elected to utilize a full yield curve approach in the estimation of these components by applying the specific spot rates along the yield curve used in the determination of the benefit obligation to the relevant projected cash flows.
-The Company made this change to provide a more precise measurement of service and interest costs by improving the correlation between projected benefit obligations or annual net periodic benefit cost (credit) as the change in the service and interest costs is completely offset in the net actuarial (gain) loss reported.
+The Company made this change to provide a more precise measurement of service and interest costs by improving the correlation between projected benefit cash flows to the corresponding spot yield curve rates.
+This change does not affect the measurement of the total benefit obligations or annual net periodic benefit cost (credit) as the change in the service and interest costs is completely offset in the net actuarial (gain) loss reported.
 The change in the service and interest costs going forward is not expected to be significant.
 The Company has accounted for this change as a change in accounting estimate.